Resource dependent branching processes and the envelope of societies: Main results

-We now turn to a comparison between $(\Gamma_n)_n$ and the corresponding sf-process $(S_n)_n.$ This is a more subtle problem.
+We now turn to a comparison between $(\Gamma_n)_n$ and the corresponding s.f.-process $(S_n)_n$.
+This is a more subtle problem.
 Indeed, it is in general not true that $S_n\le\Gamma_n$ a.s. for all $n$.

 This may come somewhat as a surprise.
-Indeed, since the sf-society is clearly the most restrictive one for the number of offspring which can stay, one feels that $(\Gamma_n)_n$ should always do at least as well as the process $(S_n)_n$ governed by the sf-policy.
-An explicit counterexample is given in Section~\ref{pr:bounds}: it is based on the fact that $M(t ,(x_k)_{k=1}^t, s)$ is, for fixed $s,$ increasing in $t$ up to some threshold $t_s$ but decreasing for $t\ge t_s$.
+Indeed, since the s.f.-society is clearly the most restrictive one for the number of offspring which can stay, one feels that $(\Gamma_n)_n$ should always do at least as well as the process $(S_n)_n$ governed by the s.f.-policy.
+An explicit counterexample is given in Section~\ref{prbounds}: it is based on the fact that $M(t,(x_k)_{k=1}^t, s)$ is, for fixed $s$, increasing in $t$ up to some threshold $t_s$ but decreasing for $t\ge t_s$.
 However we can explain here already what is behind it.

-Suppose $(S_n)_n$ and $(\Gamma_n)_n$ have the same number $k$ of individuals at time $n.$ Then it follows from the counting function comparison that $\Gamma_{n+1}$ is at least as large as $S_{n+1}$.
+Suppose $(S_n)_n$ and $(\Gamma_n)_n$ have the same number $k$ of individuals at time $n$.
+Then it follows from the counting function comparison that $\Gamma_{n+1}$ is at least as large as $S_{n+1}$.
 Hence we expect on average more offspring from $\Gamma_{n+1}$ than from $S_{n+1}$.
-But then the extreme claims of the offspring of $\Gamma_{n+1}$ must be expected to be larger than those from the offspring of $S_{n+1}.$ If the policy of $(\Gamma_n)_n $ serves just one of the larger claims, the inequality established in generation $n+1$ may point to the opposite direction in generation $n+2.$
+But then the extreme claims of the offspring of $\Gamma _{n+1}$ must be expected to be larger than those from the offspring of $S_{n+1}$.
+If the policy of $(\Gamma_n)_n $ serves just one of the larger claims, the inequality established in generation $n+1$ may point to the opposite direction in generation $n+2$.

-Therefore, we see that no non-trivial uniform lower bound can exist for general RDBPs, and thus all attempts to compare general trajectories would be fruitless.
-We found it highly interesting that, nevertheless, we can prove the Envelopment Theorem presented in Section~\ref{chap:envelop} (see Theorem~\ref{th:bounds}).
-This will justify the fact that we can essentially restrict our attention to the wf-policy and the sf-policy, which we will study in the next sections.
-The fcfs-policy will be considered as a point of comparison later on (see Section~\ref{chap:fcfs}).
+Therefore, we see that no nontrivial uniform lower bound can exist for general RDBPs, and thus all attempts to compare general trajectories would be fruitless.
+We found it highly interesting that, nevertheless, we can prove the Envelopment theorem presented in Section~\ref {chapenvelop} (see Theorem~\ref{thbounds}).
+This will justify the fact that we can essentially restrict our attention to the w.f.-policy and the s.f.-policy, which we will study in the next sections.
+The f.c.f.s.-policy will be considered as a point of comparison later on (see Section~\ref{chapf.c.f.s.}).